 Percy Sladen (1849-1900)

-Walter Percy Sladen was the son of a wealthy merchant from Halifax.
+Walter Percy Sladen, known as Percy, was the son of a wealthy merchant from Halifax.
 His interest in echinoderms (starfish, sea urchins and related creatures) awoke during trips to the Yorkshire coast while he was still a young man.
 Later he toured most of the major European museums and spent several months studying preserved specimens.
 He also observed live animals at the Zoological Station in Naples.
-In 1898 Sladen and his wife Constance moved to Northbrook Estate in Exeter.
+In 1898 Sladen and his wife Constance moved to Northbrook Estate in Exeter because he was in bad health.

-Sladen amassed a large collection of specimens during his lifetime including microscope slides from W.B.
-Carpenter and fossils from Professor PM Duncan.
-He died in Florence in 1900 and later Constance presented his collection to RAMM in 1903.
+Sladen gathered a large collection of specimens during his lifetime.
+It includes microscope slides from W.B.
+Carpenter and fossils from Professor PM Duncan. sladen died in Florence in 1900 and later in 1903 Constance presented his collection to RAMM.
 She paid for Sladen’s Study to be created in his memory and for a curator to research and display her husband’s collection.
 This collection is believed to be the largest and most comprehensive echinoderm collection outside the Natural History Museum, London.